-His book Sepp Holzer’s Permaculture: A Practical Guide to Small-Scale, Integrative Farming and Gardening is worth reading.
+The book Sepp Holzer’s Permaculture: A Practical Guide to Small-Scale, Integrative Farming and Gardening is worth reading.

 How to find your best microclimate

 Observe your land especially in early spring: where does the snow melt first, where does the grass green first, where do late frost and early frost fall… Where the snow is blown away, you know it is a windy spot.
-Where snow accumulates, it could be a low spot.
-Also, bare spots close to trees are cold spots with often poor soil, because soil life cannot develop as good as under a snow cover.
+Where the snow accumulates, it could be a low spot.
+Also, bare spots close to trees are cold spots with often poor soil, because soil life cannot develop as well as under a snow cover.

 Make a shade survey in your garden.
 In April the day length is the same as in September, take notes to know your garden.
 In a northern garden, you want to catch all the sun you can for your vegetable garden.

 Build wind barriers to increase heat storage even more.
 A simple pallet fence or old window frames can do wonders.
-See also the raised window protected garden bed.
+See also the raised window-protected garden bed.

 If you have steep slopes or a mountainside, you might want to get more aggressive and build terraces and water ponds to be able to grow more.

 Last but not least, keep trying.
 A lot is possible with microclimates.
-If you always dreamed to have that sun ripe tomato in July, it can be done.
+If you always dreamed to have that sun-ripe tomato in July, it can be done.